FromtonRouge/qmk_firmware/keyboards/ergodox/keymaps/fromtonrouge/readme.md

 SEP is the separator key :

-    * When used in a stroke it cancels the separator (space by default) inserted automatically.
+    * When used in a stroke it cancels the separator inserted automatically.
-    * When used alone it adds a separator (space by default).
+    * When used alone it adds a separator.
     * When used with the STAR key, SEP becomes a Backspace key.

+The separator character(s) can be changed by the user by pressing left and right PLUS keys and by stroking a symbol in the punctuation table

 ![Programmer Steno](images/programmer-steno.png)